-The Group received a non-refundable upfront payment of \$30 million (&28 million) upon signing of the Amgen agreement.
+The Group received a non-refundable upfront payment of \$30 million (€28 million) upon signing of the Amgen agreement.
 The Group classified the initial receipt of the upfront payment as deferred revenue, which recognizes into revenue as on a cost-to-cost basis using forecasted costs.
 A cost-to-cost basis was determined most representative of the transfer of benefits to Amgen.
-The Group recognized approximately &4.9 million, &6.2 million and &1.5 million of revenue associated with the upfront payment during the years ended December 31, 2020, 2019 and 2018, respectively.
-Total deferred revenue under the agreement was &10 million and &15 million as of December 31, 2020 and 2019, respectively.